 Some of my friends have asked how my experience was.
 Well, other than not putting on sunscreen (who knew it would be that hot at the field?!) and going home with sunburn all over my body, the whole thing was still an exciting one.
 There were some dull moments.
 But those were made up by the beautiful Hot Air Balloon Flights, the SUPER AWESOME Meynard Halili Aerobatic Show and the Breitling Jet Team Aerobatic Exhibition.
 The Paragliding and skydiving exhibitions were also fun to watch.
 But the first three mentioned were the best ones for me, in terms of being extraordinarily action packed.

 The CFZ field was bare and had a lot of scattered straw-like plants all over.
 But the open space catered several tents that sold food, drinks, clothes, toys and more.
 I was particularly hooked with the food carts that sold snow cones and cotton candy, as these reminded me of my childhood days.
-I even went past this guy who was smoking an E-CIG that blew smoke that smelled of Cotton Candy.

-FINALLY!
-ANOTHER PTB MEET-UP!
+FINALLY, ANOTHER PTB MEET-UP!

 I also got the chance to meet fellow Pinoy Travel Bloggers during the event.
 I was able to meet Yaj and Roj for the first time, so I was quite ecstatic when I finally saw them face-to-face.
 So knowing that we had a very common interest (traveling of course), we clicked right away.
 Shared stories of our travels was definitely a refreshing start-up conversation.